rtavenar/hdr/content/parts/02/shapelets_cnn.md

 In our specific context, we have introduced a structured feature selection mechanism that allows, for each shapelet, to either:

-* discard all information (match magnitude and localization);
+* Discard all information (match magnitude and localization),
-* keep shapelet distance information and discard localization information;
+* Keep shapelet distance information and discard localization information, or
-* keep all information (match magnitude and localization).
+* Keep all information (match magnitude and localization).

-To do so, we have introduced a modified Group-Lasso (called Semi-Sparse Group Lasso) loss that allows to enforce sparsity on some individual variables only:
+To do so, we have introduced a modified Group-Lasso (called Semi-Sparse Group Lasso) loss that enforces sparsity only on some individual
+ variables:

 \begin{equation}
     \mathcal{L}^{\mathrm{SSGL}}(\mathbf{x}, y, \boldsymbol{\theta}) =